 The construction pass is issued to contractors by the building control department through the building permit process.

 Contractors without a construction pass will be refused access to the site, and promptly reported to the building control department.

 Tipping fees are applicable for the following items:

-Your tipping pass can be purchased at the Municipal office or paid to the Landfill site attendant.
+Most tipping fees can be paid directly to the Landfill site attendant by cash or cheque only.
+Tipping passes for businesses and trailer parks must be purchased at the Municipal office and a pass will be issued.
+Municipal office accepts cash, cheque or debit.
+We do not accept credit card.
 The tipping pass must be presented to the Landfill Site attendant before any rateable item will be accepted.